KnownStormChaser/master-weather-model-list/models/tropical_cyclone_models/hwrf.md

-# HWRF (Hurricane Weather Research and Forecasting Model) — Legacy
+# HWRF (Hurricane Weather Research and Forecasting Model)

 ## What this model is
-The Hurricane Weather Research and Forecasting (HWRF) model was a **specialized tropical cyclone prediction model** used operationally by NOAA for forecasting hurricane track, intensity, and structure.
+The Hurricane Weather Research and Forecasting (HWRF) model is a **specialized tropical cyclone prediction model** used by NOAA for forecasting hurricane track, intensity, and structure.

-It used storm-centered moving nests to provide high-resolution forecasts focused on active tropical cyclones.
+It uses storm-centered moving nests to provide high-resolution forecasts focused on active tropical cyclones.

 ---

-## Who ran it
+## Who runs it
 - **Organization:** : National Centers for Environmental Prediction
 - **Country / region:** United States

 ---

-## When this model ran
+## When this model runs
-HWRF ran **only when an active tropical cyclone existed**.
+HWRF runs **only when an active tropical cyclone exists**.

-Each forecast was centered on an individual storm rather than a fixed geographic region.
+Each forecast is centered on an individual storm rather than a fixed geographic region.

 ---

-## What area it covered
+## What area it covers
 - **Coverage:** Storm-centered domains following active tropical cyclones
   (Atlantic and Eastern/Central Pacific basins)

 ---

 ## Basic details
-- **Model type:** Tropical cyclone NWP model (legacy)
+- **Model type:** Tropical cyclone NWP model
 - **Core system:** WRF-based
 - **Horizontal resolution:**
   - Outer domain: ~13 km